ibm-cloud-docs/hs-crypto/troubleshooting-master-key-rotation-key-files.md

 Operational workloads cannot be run until master key rotation has completed.

-If an error occurs when you run the `ibmcloud tke auto-mk-rotate` command to rotate master keys, check whether the error is an expired authentication token or failed pre-check.
+If an error occurs when you run the ibmcloud tke cryptounit-mk-rotate command to rotate master keys, check whether the error is an expired authentication token or failed pre-check.
 If it is not, check whether the following messages are displayed:
 {: tsResolve}

 ```